IBM/mobx-react-router/README.md

 ## Installation

 ```
 npm install --save mobx-react-router
 ```

-And if you haven't installed `react-router` or its dependencies, do that now:
+And if you haven't installed all the peer dependencies, you should probably do that now:

 ```bash
 npm install --save mobx mobx-react react-router